Universal United Kingdom: History

-Before the development of the UK park, Universal Destinations & Experiences had twice attempted to establish a resort in Europe.
+Prior to the proposed development of its United Kingdom resort, Universal Destinations & Experiences had made two previous attempts to establish a theme park and resort destination in Europe, though neither project ultimately progressed to completion.
 The first, a planned park in Sénart, France, was cancelled due to the underperformance of Euro Disneyland.
 The second was the 1998 acquisition of PortAventura and later development of Universal Mediterranea in Salou, Spain, which the company sold in 2004.

-In August 2023, Comcast acquired construction and development company Cloud Wing UK, including 476 acre of land in Bedfordshire, approximately 45 minutes north of London.
-In September 2023, the company registered the domain names UniversalStudiosGreatBritain.com and UniversalGreatBritain.com.
+In August 2023, Comcast acquired construction and development company Cloud Wing UK, including 476 acre of land in Bedfordshire.
 The plans were officially announced on 19 December 2023, followed by a public consultation between April and May 2024, which received over 6,000 responses.

-In April 2025, Prime Minister Keir Starmer confirmed that the government supported the project, with construction expected to begin in 2026.
+In April 2025, Prime Minister Keir Starmer confirmed that the government supported the project, with construction beginning on 12 January 2026.
 Universal announced a planned opening in 2031, subject to planning approvals, and released the first official concept art.
-The company estimates that the project could generate nearly £50 billion for the economy by 2055, including an estimated 28,000 jobs, and 8.5 million visitors in the first year.
+The company estimates that, by 2055, the project could contribute nearly £50 billion to the UK economy.
+This projection includes the creation of approximately 28,000 jobs across construction, operations, and the wider supply chain.
+The development is also forecast to attract around 8.5 million visitors in its first year of operation, positioning it among the most significant new tourism destinations in Europe.

-On 8 September 2025, Universal registered the trademark "Universal United Kingdom Resort" with the United Kingdom's Intellectual Property Office.
+On 16 December 2025, planning permission was approved by the Ministry of Housing, Communities and Local Government via the issuance of a Special Development Order (SDO).

+On 3 June 2026, Universal announced that the theme park would be named Universal United Kingdom Resort.
+The government has pledged to provide £1.3bn in funding for infrastructure surrounding the resort and Universal is to spend £5bn to build the resort itself, with an additional £1bn in future investment within the first decade.
+On the same date, Bedford Borough Council welcomed the start of works on the site.

+On 13 July 2026, Universal opened up its 'Talent Portal', for prospective workers to apply for employment at Universal United Kingdom Resort, across a range of role types.

+On 15 September 2026, Comcast NBCUniversal released its list of 23 contractors and consultancy firms selected for the project.
+Key appointments included architectural design by Gensler, project management by Mace Consult, and civil engineering and construction contracts awarded to Arcadis, Sir Robert McAlpine, Bovis, and Morgan Sindall.